jhunkeler/astroconda/source/contributing.rst

             - sympy

+The ``template`` directory copied earlier in this tutorial contains two basic python build scripts for both *Nix (``build.sh``) and Windows (``bld.bat``), and is coincidentally compatible with the example we're using here.
+Not all Python packages (especially Makefile-based packages) will compile successfully using this "one-liner" template.
+Always refer to the ``INSTALL`` file or equivalent documentation for the program you are attempting to compile to learn more about what the package expects from the end-user at compile-time.

-Before we can issue a pull request on Github to incorporate our new ``sympy`` recipe into astroconda-contrib, we first ensure it builds, tests, and installs properly on our local system.
+Before we can issue a pull request on GitHub, we first ensure it builds, tests, and installs properly on our local system.
 To do this we need to change our directory to one level above the recipe.

 .. code-block:: sh